Your team will begin with $100,000 in virtual cash to invest in your portfolio.

 You do not need to exchange money in a different currency.
 It is done automatically when buying and selling.

 Teams can make up to 200 trades during the course of the competition.

 Team investment portfolios must include at least one stock from as many sectors as teams have members.
 If a team has five members, it must be invested in five different sectors.
 Teams must maintain this required diversification throughout the entire competition.
 So, if a team sells the one utilities stock from its portfolio at some point during active competition trading, it must then invest in a new utilities stock or a stock from another sector in which it is not yet invested to replace that sold stock.

 If you’re not based in the U.S., please keep the following in mind throughout the competition:

 We do NOT expect you to stay up in the middle of the night to place trades while the U.S. stock market is open.
-Remember, the Wharton Global High School Investment Competition is not a trading competition, and therefore day trading is not necessary.
+Remember, the Wharton Global High School Investment Competition is not a trading competition, and therefore day trading (the buying and selling of stocks on the same day to take advantage of small price fluctuations) is not necessary.
 The majority of your strategy should be focused on a long-term, buy-and-hold approach, which will not require a lot of buying and selling of stocks once you have, through analysis, determined your best portfolio mix.
 We do expect you to do some trading once you have built your portfolio; however, you should be strategic about this and not feel pressured to buy and sell frantically at all hours of the night.
 The bottom line is that you are NOT trying to prove the worthiness of your overall team portfolio/strategy by how much it grows over 10 weeks of trading.